vipul2802/o365hq.com/content/blog/Create an Org Chart from Azure AD.md

 ### Microsoft Teams

 ...also displays the Org structure.
-The “WhoBot” bot installed from the store, helps users look for people in a company by name or by topic within the Team chat experience.
+The “Who Bot” bot installed from the store, helps users look for people in a company by name or by topic within the Team chat experience.
 Learn how to Use the [Organizational Tab in Teams](https://support.microsoft.com/en-us/office/use-the-organization-tab-in-teams-ff02568b-290a-46d6-ae7a-cda22f723894).

 ![Org Chart](/img/org3.png)